noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

   - vertices: nodes that are the source/target of transitions

   - regions: fragments of state diagrams that run concurrently, i.e. modeling parallel processes within states
-    - indicated by fragments within a composite state
+    - indicated by fragments within a composite state to model two/more things happening at the same time
+    - e.g. when a movie player is in the isBeingUsed composite state
+      - fragment 1: movieIsPlaying state (actually playing the movie)
+      - fragment 2: movieTimer state (showing progress of move)